 However, the choice of the expectation model remains important for estimating the UI exhaustion empirically (Rogers, 1998).
-Geerdsen (1996) reports that the comparison of the hazard estimates across specifications of individual's expectations shows that a system in which individuals learn about the changes when they are introduced applies well to the Danish case.
+Geerdsen (1996) reports that the comparison of the hazard estimates across specifications of an individual's expectations shows that a system in which individuals learn about the changes when they are introduced applies well to Denmark.